Marian MacDowell

-Marian MacDowell (maiden name Marian Griswold Nevins) (November 22, 1857 – August 23, 1956) was an American pianist and philanthropist.
-In 1907, she and her husband Edward MacDowell founded the MacDowell Colony for artists in Peterborough, New Hampshire.
+Marian MacDowell (maiden name Marian Griswold Nevins) (November 22, 1858 – August 24, 1956) was an American pianist and philanthropist.
+In 1907, she and her husband Edward MacDowell founded the MacDowell residency for artists in Peterborough, New Hampshire.
 Her leadership of the artist retreat through two world wars, the Great Depression and other challenges created one of the foremost cultural institutions in the United States, which cultivated the work of generations of musicians, writers, poets, sculptors, and visual artists.

 Life and education

 Marian Griswold Nevins was born in New York City, the third of five children born to David H. Nevins, a Wall Street banker, and his wife, Cornelia L. Perkins.
 When she was eight, her mother died in childbirth.
 Her aunt Caroline Perkins of South Carolina was a talented musician who came to New York to teach piano.
 She recognized her niece's gifts and encouraged them.
 As Marian grew older, she realized that she needed to study in Europe, a basis for being taken seriously as a performer or artist at the time.
 With a chaperone, she left for Frankfurt in 1880 intending to study with Clara Schumann at the Hoch Conservatory.
 Finding that Clara Schumann was away, Nevins asked for advice in getting another teacher and was referred to Edward MacDowell, a young American composer.
 After working together for several years, they decided to marry on July 24, 1884.
 They had one child who was stillborn.
 From the beginning Marian had great faith in her husband's talent and wanted him to devote himself to composing.